 The recurrent role of cold air masses in dust outbreaks in eastern Asia can be seen from near-surface air temperatures.
-Figure 4 shows six maps of 850 mb (~1 km above sea level) daily-mean temperatures from the National Center for Environmental Prediction/National Center for Atmospheric Research (NCEP-NCAR) reanalysis data sets (Kalnay et al., 1996), selected from days when Zhou and Zhang (2003) report major Asian dust outbreaks over the last 50 years.
+Figure 4 shows six maps of 850 mb (1 km above sea level) daily mean temperatures from the National Center for Environmental Prediction/National Center for Atmospheric Research (NCEP-NCAR) reanalysis data sets (Kalnay et al., 1996), a representative selection from days when Zhou and Zhang (2003) report major dust outbreaks in northern China over the last 50 yr.
 As is clear by comparison with climatological mean, the dust-generating cold fronts delimit the leading edge of large-scale cold air surges from Siberia.
-Although details differ from storm-to-storm, this basic picture is repeated for all of the major dust storms reported by Zhou and Zhang (2003).
+Although details such as location and intensity differ from storm-to-storm, this basic picture of dust outbreaks being generated by windstorms associated with the passage of cold fronts is repeated for all of the major dust storms that I examined (approximately 40 of the over 220 that were reported by Zhou and Zhang, 2003).